Project Planning - Resource Allocation and Levelling

 Plans may show a finish date that is acceptable, but resource may be overloaded to achieve that date.
 Alternatively resource requirements may be within limits, but the project end date is much later than your Client would like.

-This simple example illustrates the common challenge.
+This simple example illustrates the common challenge in Project Planning.
 Let’s say that you are laying a new garden wall.
 You are going to use reclaimed bricks, which require cleaning and you need to lay a foundation.
 You will start on 28/06 and you want to complete the wall by 30/06 in time for your barbecue.

 The dependencies are:

-If we put this into MS Project we can see that the project can be completed in time, but that you will have to work two 12 hour days!
+If we put this into Microsoft Project we can see that the project can be completed in time, but that you will have to work two 12 hour days!